jeffkreeftmeijer/enough.css/README.md

 ## enough.kbd.css

-- Uses an 0.8 em size, and inherits the font-family from the body for `<kbd>` tags
+- Uses an 0.8 em size and Monaco as the font in `<code>` tags, or falls back to a monospace font
 - Adds a rounded, 1 pixel `lightgrey` border for `kbd` tags
 - Adds padding to make single-letter `kbd` tags square-ish